-But the smarter choice doesn’t always come clean, and in this case, it literally isn’t.
-Diesel has been proven to burn less cleanly than gasoline, especially in older vehicles that are yet to adopt newer technologies.
-Old diesel engines are prone to produce soot as part of its combustion process, which includes a chemical reaction with sulfur.
+As many of you know by now diesel isn’t the cleanest fuel available in the world as it has been proven to burn less cleanly than gasoline.
+This holds especially true in older vehicles that are yet to adopt newer technologies.
+Old diesel engines are prone to produce soot as part of their combustion process, which includes a chemical reaction with sulfur.
 It’s not rocket science that this chemical isn’t something that we should be ingesting, more so, in younger individuals that are more susceptible to its harmful effects.

-In addition, a study in the U.K. suggests that diesel engines have higher nitrogen oxides (NOx) and particulate emissions than gasoline power plants with catalytic converters – the latter is almost every modern gasoline-powered cars.
+Aside from this, a study in the United Kingdom suggests that diesel engines have higher nitrogen oxides (NOx) and particulate emissions than gasoline power plants with catalytic converters—the latter is almost every modern gasoline-powered car.
 Moreover, according to a study by Standford University, even with catalytic converters or purifiers in place and less carbon dioxide emissions, diesel cars produce 25 to 400 times more particulate black carbon and associated organic matter (a.k.a. soot) per kilometer than gasoline-fed vehicles.
-Both fuel types have their own pros and cons, but the adverse effects of diesel are more direct to health and the environment.
+Both fuel types have their pros and cons, but the adverse effects of diesel are more direct to health and the environment.

 Diesel vs. the World

-With these harmful effects of diesel emissions, the world, or the majority of it, has been on the fight against its use.
-European countries are on the verge of banning diesel-fed cars on the streets; a proposition that rooted back to 2016 when four major cities (Paris, Mexico City, Madrid, and Athens) commit to ban diesel vehicles within 10 years, specifically by 2025.
+With diesel being proven to have harmful effects on the world it has been an uphill battle to fight against its use.
+European countries are on the verge of banning diesel-fed cars on the streets; a proposition that rooted back to 2016 when four major cities (Paris, Mexico City, Madrid, and Athens) commit to banning diesel vehicles within 10 years, specifically by 2025.